Otterbein University operates on a semester basis. Refer to the on-line calendar for further calendar information.

 Current students with a 3.5 GPA may be recommended for entrance into the program by a faculty member.
 The recommendation must be submitted by the end of the student’s freshman year.
-Submit recommendation letters via email to the Honors Program Director.
+Submit recommendation letters via email to the Honors Program Director, Dr. Karen Steigman.

 Students must maintain a 3.5 GPA and good academic standing to continue in the Honors Program (subject to Director discretion).
 Students sanctioned for academic dishonesty (e.g. plagiarism) will be dismissed from Honors.

-In the freshman and sophomore years, students take three Honors seminars that substitute for core curriculum course requirements (Integrative Studies (INST) courses): one freshman Honors course in composition and literature (HNRS 1500) and two sophomore-level Honors courses (HNRS 2000, 2200, 2400, or 2600).
+The Honors program curriculum parallels the Integrative Studies curriculum.
+Students may complete the Honors program by choosing the thesis or non-thesis track option.
+In the freshman and sophomore years, students take three Honors seminars: one freshman Honors course in composition and literature (HNRS 1500) and two sophomore-level Honors courses (HNRS 2000, 2200, 2400, or 2600).
 Sophomore courses are offered in a range of fields including art, religion and philosophy, sciences, history and political science, and social sciences.

 The junior and senior years are devoted to the independent Honors Project.
 Juniors participate in an interdisciplinary workshop, the Honors Project Seminar (HRNS 3500), to begin preliminary project research; during the senior year, students work with a faculty advisor of their choice to complete their projects (HNRS 4000).
 On Honors Reporting Day, held annually in April, graduating Honors students share and celebrate their research and creative achievements with the campus community.